Banshee (character)

 Banshee (Sean Cassidy) is a fictional superhero appearing in American comic books published by Marvel Comics, commonly in association with the X-Men.
 Created by writer Roy Thomas and artist Werner Roth, the character first appeared in X-Men #28 (Jan.
 1967).

 An Irish mutant, Banshee possesses a "sonic scream", capable of harming enemies’ auditory systems and causing physical vibrations.
-He is named after the banshee, a legendary female spirit from Irish mythology, (Bean Sí, literally Fairy Woman), said to possess a haunting cry.
+He is named after the banshee, a legendary female spirit from Irish mythology, said to possess a haunting cry.

 A former Interpol agent and NYPD police officer, Banshee was always a decade older than most of the X-Men and had only a relatively short tenure as a full-time X-Man.
 He was a mentor of the 1990s-era junior team Generation X.

-Caleb Landry Jones played the role of Banshee in 2011's X-Men: First Class.
+Caleb Landry Jones portrayed Banshee in 2011's X-Men: First Class.

 Publication history

 Banshee was created by writer Roy Thomas and artist Werner Roth, and first appeared in X-Men #28 (Jan.
 1967).
-Thomas originally conceived of the character as a woman, but editor Stan Lee thought that it wouldn't look good for an entire team to gang up on a female villain.
+Thomas originally conceived of the character as a woman, but editor Stan Lee thought that it would not look good for an entire team to gang up on a female villain.

 When the character first appeared, he acted as an adversary to the X-Men under coercion, but soon befriended the team and eventually appeared as a member of the X-Men in Giant-Size X-Men #1 (May 1975).
 The character was forced to leave the team when his superpowers were damaged in battle in The Uncanny X-Men #119 (March 1979), and remained an occasional supporting character for the team for several years.
 Banshee eventually healed fully, and rejoined the team in Uncanny X-Men #254 (December 1989) for a short stint, later becoming a central figure in the title Generation X, which lasted from 1994 to 2001.
 Banshee was killed in issue #2 of the 2006 X-Men: Deadly Genesis limited series.

 Banshee was one of the feature characters in the 2011 two-issue limited series Chaos War: X-Men.
+He has since returned to life during the Krakoan Age.